Medical expert of the article

 - bacteriological diagnostics;

-- determination of M. Tuberculosis antigens;
+- determination of M. tuberculosis antigens;

 - molecular biological methods.

-Stages of diagnosis of lung diseases
+Stages of lung disease diagnostics

-Radiography is the main primary radiation method for confirming the diagnosis of tuberculosis of the respiratory system.
-The method, with observance of technical requirements, differs with a high degree of standardization, allows to visually and quickly represent and reliably archive the research results.
-The advantage is also the relatively low cost of research with high informativeness.
+Radiography is the main primary radiation method for confirming the diagnosis of tuberculosis of the respiratory organs.
+The method, if the technical requirements are met, is highly standardized, allows for visual and quick presentation and reliable archiving of the results of the study.
+Another advantage is the relative cheapness of the study with high information content.
 In some patients, the method provides information sufficient to establish a diagnosis.

 Indications